 Change of purpose

-Where we need to use your personal data for another reason, other than for the purpose for which we collected it, we will only use your personal data where that reason is compatible with the original purpose.
-If we need to use your personal data for a new purpose, we will notify you and communicate the legal basis for this new processing.
+Where we need to use your personal data for a reason, other than the purpose for which we originally collected it, we will only use your personal data where that reason is compatible with the original purpose.
+If we need to use your data for a new purpose, we will notify you and communicate our legal basis for this new processing.

 We will share your personal data with third parties where we are required by law, where it is necessary to administer the relationship between us or where we have another legitimate interest in doing so.
 This may include sharing your personal data with a regulator or to otherwise comply with law.